develost/OLD_mywebsitegen/content/index.md

 - **surfway**: generate A CRUD web application starting from an XML.
 - **tython**: CMS capable to run python code.
 - **dlCarousel**: the n-th dynamic carousel for posts, but this is mine.
-- **KeyframesAnimationStudio**: creation of custom CSS3 Keyframes animation via web.
+- **keyframes-playground**: creation of custom CSS3 Keyframes animation via web.
 <br><br>

 What is Open Space Technology?